DavidCarl/UFO/README.md

 As we started the assignment this seemed like the most straightfoward solution since it was a database course exam assignment.
 Our plan for doing it this way was to make a full text index on all the books.
 We designed our database schema to obtain our fill text indexing on the books, and started to add and index the books in the database.

 After a 4-5 of hours of indexing the HDD ran out of space and with no knowledge of progress in indexing our books.
 We then tried to first add all the books and afterwards index all the books, this approach added the books but failed the indexing, just like our first attempt.
 We would then had liked to sized up the VM we ran our MySQL Server on but we would have had to redownload all the books again.
+The amount of storage the VM had was 80GB and 14GB of those was used to store the books.

 Our teacher later on revealed his full text indexing he had performed on his laptop overnight, so he couldnt tell us how much time it took to perform the indexing.
 But he let us play around with queries on the database for a short time.